libregraphicsmeeting/htdocs-2016/README.md

 **design:** this folder contains visual assets (logo, website specification).

-**themes/lgm2016:** this folder contains the lgm2016 WordPress theme.
+**themes/lgm2016:** this folder contains the lgm2016 WordPress theme. see [the theme README file](themes/lgm2016/README.md) for details.

 **plugins/lgm-talks-2016:** a custom plugin to facilitate talk submission system. see [the plugin README file](plugins/lgm-talks-2016/README.md) for details.